 Wipe them off with a damp cloth and allow them to dry.

-After cleaning and care, the shoe / boot is impregnated again.
+After cleaning and care, the shoe / boot should be waterproofed again.

-It's super easy to deal with - and shouldn't be impregnated.
+It's super easy to deal with - and does not need to be waterproofed.

 Don't throw them in the washing machine!

 Instead, use a cleaning product to clean them.

 If they are white, you can refresh the color with “Touch White”.

 Also, remember to waterproof them to avoid wet feet.

 Patent is leather that is lacquered.
 When you need to care for it, brush it free of dirt and wipe it with cotton wool or a cloth twisted in lukewarm water.